Canada’s federal anti-spam legislation (“CASL”) came into force on July 1, 2014.

 OVERVIEW OF CASL

 On December 15, 2010, Canada’s new federal anti-spam legislation (“CASL”), one of the strictest in the world, received Royal Assent.
-On December 4, 2013 the Federal Government announced that CASL would largely come into force on July 1, 2014.
+CASL came largely into force on July 1, 2014.

-CASL will, once in force, create an “opt-in” regime for commercial electronic marketing, and will amend four federal statutes: the Canadian Radio-television and Telecommunications Commission Act; Competition Act; Personal Information Protection and Electronic Documents Act; and Telecommunications Act.
+CASL creates an “opt-in” regime for commercial electronic marketing and amends four federal statutes: the Canadian Radio-television and Telecommunications Commission Act; Competition Act; Personal Information Protection and Electronic Documents Act; and Telecommunications Act.

 In general, CASL requires express or implied consent for the sending of “commercial electronic messages” and imposes certain form (i.e., disclosure) and opt-out (i.e., unsubscribe) requirements for electronic communications.

-CASL significantly impacts companies that engage in electronic marketing, such as e-mail, text messaging, instant messaging and some types of social media marketing (e.g., where messages are sent to electronic addresses, such as via some social media platforms’ messaging services).
+CASL significantly impacts individuals, companies and other organizations that engage in electronic marketing, such as e-mail, text messaging, instant messaging and some types of social media marketing (e.g., where messages are sent to electronic addresses, such as via some social media platforms’ messaging services).

-With respect to jurisdiction, CASL applies where commercial electronic messages are sent from or accessed in Canada (not merely routed through Canada).
-The Industry Canada Regulations also exempt messages sent from Canada to a prescribed list of countries with their own anti-spam legislation, provided messages comply with the applicable foreign laws that are substantially similar to CASL’s consent and form requirements (such as to the U.S., U.K., EU, Japan, China, Korea, Australia and New Zealand).
+With respect to jurisdiction, CASL applies where commercial electronic messages are sent from or accessed by computer systems in Canada (not merely routed through Canada).
+The Industry Canada Regulations also exempt messages sent from Canada to a prescribed list of countries with their own anti-spam legislation, provided messages comply with the applicable foreign laws that are substantially similar to CASL’s consent and form requirements, such as to the U.S., U.K., EU, Japan, China, Korea, Australia and New Zealand.

 CASL also requires express consent for some other types of electronic practices, including altering transmission data in electronic messages and the installation of computer programs on other persons’ computer systems.